-Management assessed that the fair values of cash and cash equivalents, other receivables and advances, accounts payables, accrued liabilities and advances and other investment approximate their carrying amounts, largely due to the short-term maturities of these instruments.
+Management assessed that the fair values of cash and cash equivalents, other receivables and prepaid expenses, accounts payables, and accrued liabilities approximate their carrying amounts, largely due to the short-term maturities of these instruments.

+Other investments are investments in quoted securities.
 Other liabilities consist of RSU liabilities and the derivative liabilities of the Warrant.
-With the availability of quoted prices in an active market, the RSU liabilities are classified as Level 1 in the fair value hierarchy.
+With the availability of quoted prices in an active market, other investments and RSU liabilities are classified as Level 1 in the fair value hierarchy.
 As the Warrants are unlisted, they are classified as Level 2 in the fair value hierarchy as the inputs to the determination of fair value such as share price of underlying common shares, risk-free discount rates, dividend rates, etc. can be observed in the open market.